Miscarriage trauma is a real thing.

-Regardless of how far along you were when it happened, the loss of your baby is real.
+Regardless of how far along you were when it happened, the loss of your baby is traumatic.

-Pregnancy, from the moment you know you’re pregnant, is filled with anticipation and heightened emotions.
-Both you and your partner may have been excited, scared, overwhelmed, overjoyed, and experienced any number of other feelings as well.
+From the moment you know you’re pregnant, pregnancy is filled with anticipation and heightened emotions.
+Both you and your partner may have been excited, scared, overwhelmed, and overjoyed.

 Miscarriage abruptly halts and shifts those emotions.